All Episodes

 I appreciate it.

-I'm gonna share your story real quick.
+I'm going to share your story real quick.

-So she feels, and you're not alone that your prayers are not being answered.
+So she feels, and you're not alone, that your prayers are not being answered.

-And when it comes to success, I think there are a lot of folks who join Raquel and say, Well, I prayed for the right things, good things, things that should happen, and yet I can't get it.
+And when it comes to success, I think there are a lot of folks who join Raquel and say, well, I prayed for the right things, good things, things that should happen, and yet I can't get it.

 Why do you feel that way, by the way?